Can Trump win the Nobel Peace Prize – and who nominated him?

 “The trouble with the criteria is it's so abstract,” says Professor Matthew Mokhefi-Ashton, principal lecturer in politics and international relations at Nottingham Trent University.

-He points to “aspirational” awards given to Barack Obama, who won the award in 2009 before his first year was up, purely on the back of his election campaign.
-It led to the Nobel secretary later admitting that the former president’s win had been a “mistake”.
+He points to “aspirational” awards given to Barack Obama, who won the award in 2009 before his first year in office was up, purely on the back of his election campaign.
+It led to the Nobel secretary later saying that the former president’s win had been a “mistake”.

-“In a world where that can happen, then absolutely I think it is possible for Trump to win the Nobel Peace Prize,” Professor Mokhefi-Ashton says, noting that Trump is very focused on “legacy”.
+“Political satire became obsolete when Henry Kissinger won the Nobel Peace Prize,” said Tom Lehrer, the American musician, satirist and mathematician of his win.

-The Hostages and Missing Families Forum, representing the relatives of the majority of Israeli hostages held by Hamas, called on the Committee to award Trump the prize, saying he had “brought us light through our darkest times”.
+“In a world where that can happen, then absolutely I think it is possible for Trump to win the Nobel Peace Prize,” Professor Mokhefi-Ashton added, noting that Trump is very focused on “legacy”.

 But Theo Zenou, a historian and research fellow at the Henry Jackson Society, has said he would not place bets on Trump winning.